-Diabetic eye screening is provided for people who have diabetes as they are at risk of an eye condition called diabetic retinopathy.
+Diabetic eye screening is provided for people aged 12 years or older who have diabetes as they are at risk of an eye condition called diabetic retinopathy.
 Diabetic retinopathy is one of the most common causes of blindness in the Western world and as there may not be any symptoms, it is very important that screening takes place.

 If you are a diabetic and are already under the Eye Department and regularly having your retina checked, then please let us know.
 We will of course see you once discharged from the hospital.